Solutions for Complex Bite Problems

 - Severe underbite– the lower jaw juts forward, and the lower teeth overlap the upper teeth.

 - Severe overjet– referred to by many as “buck teeth,” this is a condition where the upper front teeth jut outward and are more susceptible to dental trauma.

-Dr. Carrie Jennings Southworth refers patients in need of surgical orthodontic treatment to an oral surgeon.
-She works in conjunction with the oral surgeon to develop a treatment plan.
+If you need surgical orthodontic treatment, Dr. Jennings will refer you to an oral surgeon.
+She will work with the oral surgeon to develop a treatment plan.

-In most cases, Dr. Jennings will put braces on the patient’s teeth to make some improvements prior to surgery.
-After about a year of treatment, the oral surgeon can perform the necessary surgery while the braces remain on the teeth.
-Dr. Jennings typically provides an additional six to nine months of orthodontic treatment after surgery to finish up the occlusion.
+In most cases, Dr. Jennings will put braces on the patient’s teeth to make some improvements before surgery.
+After about a year of treatment, the oral surgeon can perform the necessary surgery while you’re still wearing braces.

-When the braces come off, a beautiful smile is revealed!
+When the braces come off, your beautiful new smile is revealed.